osisoft/testing-content/Content_Portal/Documentation/Identity/tenants-client-credential-clients.md

 <a id="opIdClientCredentialClients_Update Client Credential Client"></a>

-Update a Client Credential Client.
+Updates a client credential client.
 It can take up to one hour for these values to manifest in the authentication process.

 ### Request
 ```text